Car wreck Physicians

 - Did you know that delayed treatment may hurt your Personal Injury Case?

-Can car wreck doctors help me even I have no money?
+Can car wreck doctors help me even if I don’t have money?

-The at fault insurance company is ultimately responsible.
-If you live in a mandatory Pip state, Pip may cover it.
-These states are Delaware, Florida Hawaii, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Minnesota New Jersey, New York, North Dakota, Oregon, Pennsylvania, Texas, and Utah.
-However, if you have med pay on your vehicle policy it may cover it as well.
+The at fault insurance company is ultimately responsible for any car wreck.
+In PIP states, the car wreck doctor will bill the at fault insurance company directly.
+These states include: Delaware, Florida Hawaii, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Minnesota New Jersey, New York, North Dakota, Oregon, Pennsylvania, Texas, and Utah.
+In addition, you can also use a combination of med pay and PIP if it is included on your policy.
 If you don’t know what med pay is, click here.
-Because the coverage amounts vary, you may be limited on the medical care you can receive under med pay and Pip .
+Because the coverage amounts vary, you may be limited on the amount of medical care you can receive under med pay and PIP.

 If you have been hurt in an accident make sure to see our car wreck doctors.